lisabronwyn/tetris-tutorial/doc/improvements.md

-Which will use the color set for a tile in `board`, or, if that is set to a "falsy" value like the empty string, the OR will kick in, and the drawing color will be set to "white".
+Which will use the color set for a tile in `board`, or, if that is set to a "falsy" value like the empty string, the OR will kick in, and the drawing color will be set to "white."
 That's it!
 Pretty neat, huh?

 ## Wall kicking